1. Choosing the Allegations to be FactChecked

 Where neither primary nor secondary sources are available and it is unclear if an allegation is true/false, we will state that the allegation is unsupported.

 We will also highlight where an allegation is technically true, but the maker of the allegation has chosen to give one context, where several other contexts are available.

 The third stage is to reach out to you.
 We do not promise that our analysis of allegations is foolproof or 100% accurate.
 We can only do our best and urge you, as a member of the online community, to give us feedback as to whether an allegation is true or not.

 Feel free to comment on any one of our posts.
-There is no time limit on commenting or seeking changes to the fact-checks that we do.
-You can also drop us an email at email@example.com
+There is no time limit on commenting or seeking correction or clarification to the fact-checks that we do.
+You can also drop us an email at firstname.lastname@example.org

 - We strive for quality of information at all times.
 We aim to provide credibility and clarity to doubtful allegations.

 - We regard fact-checking as a continuous endeavour.
-No publication by Blackdot Research shall remain uncorrected if an error has been identified and brought to our attention.
+None of our publication shall remain uncorrected if an error has been identified and brought to our attention.